codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Default Value", "``0`` "
    "Initial Version", "MySQL-wsrep 8.0.26-26.8"

-You can execute the following ``SHOW VARIABLES`` statement to see how this variable set:
+You can execute the following ``SHOW VARIABLES`` statement to see how this variable is set:

 .. code-block:: mysql